PSYD 701. Dissertation: Introduction and Overview. (1).

 This course will explore gender and sexual disorders from multiple perspectives including historical, object relational, attachment, cognitive, behavioral, systems, biological and social.
 Diagnostic criteria and etiology will be examined while considering the influence of culture and societal values.
 Multiple treatment approaches and interventions will be examined as found in relevant research.
 Students will explore their own sexual attitudes and develop an awareness of and comfort with the complexities of human sexuality.

-The course examines the major theories addressing somatoform disorders (body dysmorphia, conversion, hypochondriasis, pain disorder and somatization), as well as substance abuse and eating disorders.
-Students will explore possible overlap between these disorders as understood from a variety of theoretical frameworks (including psychoanalytic, behavioral, humanistic and social learning theory), as well as findings from neuroscience.
-The course emphasizes a developmental perspective in the understanding of these issues.
+The course examines the major theories addressing substance abuse.
+Students will understand substance abuse from a variety of theoretical frameworks (including psychoanalytic, behavioral, humanistic and social learning theory), as well as findings from neuroscience.
+The course emphasizes a developmental perspective in the understanding of this issue.

 PSYD 756.
 Introduction to Dialectical Behavior Therapy (3)